woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 Workflows that should run even on failure should set the `runs_on` tag.
 See [here](./25-workflows.md#flow-control) for an example.

+## `entrypoint`

+Allows you to specify the entrypoint for Docker and Kubernetes.
+Note that this must include the full command as list, including arguments (e.g. `["/bin/sh", "-c"]`).

 ## Privileged mode

 Woodpecker gives the ability to configure privileged mode in the YAML.
 You can use this parameter to launch containers with escalated capabilities.